 But, if teaching English is a side gig for you or a part-time option, and particularly if you’re teaching online for companies where pay tends to be low, the investment might not be worth it.
 In that case, no worries, you can find other options out there.

-Should I Do A TEFL/TESOL Or CELTA Certification?
+Should I Do A TEFL/TESOL, CELTA or CeOLT Certification?

 It depends on your specific situation and your plans for the future.